sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 <br/>
 <sup>4</sup> There's plenty of opportunity to pick other tools or languages, I picked `staticcheck` because its the nicely illustrative.</sup>
 <br/>
-<sup>5</sup> I do think these project should ideally run `staticcheck`, and a quick search helps make it more obvious which ones do not 😛.
+<sup>5</sup> Also, it probably makes sense for these projects to run `staticcheck` in their CI, and a quick search helps make it more obvious which ones do not 😛.